wayneIBM/vpc-on-classic/classic-access.md

 1. Your classic account must be linked to your IBM Cloud account.
 See [Linking IBMid accounts](/docs/account?topic=account-unifyingaccounts) for instructions on how to do this.
 1. Your classic account must be enabled for VRF.
     * If you already have Direct Link on your account, you are ready.
     * If your account is not VRF-enabled, open a ticket to request "VRF Migration" for your account.
-See [How you can initiate the conversion](/docs/infrastructure/direct-link?topic=direct-link-how-you-can-initiate-the-conversion#how-you-can-initiate-the-conversion) in our Direct Link documentation to learn more about the conversion process.
+See [Converting to VRF](/docs/vpc-on-classic?topic=vpc-on-classic-what-happens-during-the-account-conversion-process#how-you-can-initiate-the-conversion) to learn more about the conversion process.

 Firewalls, gateways, Network ACLs, or security groups can filter out some or all of the network traffic between Classic and VPC resources.
 {: important}